kelly-neil/pico-automatic-irrigation/readme.md

 ## Raspberry Pi Pico Automatic Irrigation System

-This project uses a Raspberry Pi Pico to monitor temperature, humidity, and soil moisture to sprinkle water at the appropriate time for optimal growth.
+A capstone project which uses a Raspberry Pi Pico to monitor temperature, humidity, and soil moisture to sprinkle water at a specific soil moisture for optimal growth.
+It is written in MicroPython.

+**This project is not designed for regular use.** Some issues are yet to be fixed, so it is not guaranteed that this project will **consistently** perform as intended.

 # Libraries:

-Libraries used in the front-end:
-- [ChartJS](https://www.chartjs.org/): will possibly be stripped down if ever it takes much space
-- [PetiteVue](https://github.com/vuejs/petite-vue): light-weight framework for reusable components and data bindings
+- [ChartJS](https://www.chartjs.org/) - displays graphs for monitoring data

-Libraries used in the back-end:
+- [PetiteVue](https://github.com/vuejs/petite-vue) - a lightweight JS library.
+It is tiny enough to fit in the Pico's limited flash memory that it can be used for the web app offline.
-- [phew!](https://github.com/pimoroni/phew): light-weight web server for the Raspberry Pi Pico that includes preprocessing and routing
+- Slight modified version of [phew!](https://github.com/pimoroni/phew): a web server designed for the Pico.

 # Data recording: